camiloavil/tagIdeas/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-"TagIdeas" is an application designed for storing and sharing concise ideas.
-With the flexibility to tag others, you can personalize your idea-sharing experience.
-Store thoughts in a way that suits you, and recipients of tags will receive email notifications for seamless collaboration and communication.
+"TagIdeas" is an application designed for storing and sharing ideas.
+With the flexibility to tag others, you can store thoughts in a way that suits you, and recipients of tags will receive email notifications for seamless collaboration and communication.
 Dive into a user-friendly platform that encourages creativity and collaboration through the simple yet powerful act of sharing ideas.

 "TagIdeas" is a project focused on learning and practicing backend and frontend development skills, incorporating tools like SQLAlchemy.
 It enables the storage and sharing of short ideas with tags.
 Future plans include frontend development using Vue or Svelte.